ZeusSoftIngBueroBauer/ZSQtLib/Doc/mainBuildInstructions.md

     set(CMAKE_RUNTIME_OUTPUT_DIRECTORY ${CMAKE_SOURCE_DIR}/../Bin/${Compiler}_${Platform})

-This should simplify the development process and it is not necessary to install the binaries for this as all necessary dlls (also the Qt Dlls) will be copied to those directories.
+This should simplify the development process and it is not necessary to install the binaries as all necessary dlls (also the Qt Dlls) will be copied to those directories.
 Meaning that you can simple start the applications from this bin directories.

 If you want to use the ZSQtLib libraries in your own applications you may desire to install the binaries and header files to a different location.

 As default the commands below would install the ZSQtLib libraries, products and test applications into:

 - Windows Machines:
   > "C:\Program Files (x86)\ZSQtLib"